Governance and performance

 The strategic objectives of the Commission are set out in the Parliamentary Constituencies Act 1986 (as amended).
 Specifically, our over-riding objective is to conduct a five-yearly formal review of all Parliamentary constituencies in England, and deliver the resulting report and recommendations to Government, all within a time and process framework established by the Act.
 Although the current legislation no longer empowers us to conduct interim reviews of specific areas in England, in between general reviews we deliver the statutory requirement to “keep under review” the constituencies in England, by monitoring how the Parliamentary electorate changes in England on an annual basis, following the statutory publication of the electoral register by the Electoral Registration Officers in each local authority.

-The annual budget and expenditure figures for the Commission over the last seven years can be found in our annual reports below (earlier annual reports can obtained from our archived pages):
+The annual budget and expenditure figures for the Commission over the last seven years can be found in our annual reports below (earlier annual reports can be obtained from an older website now held by The National Archives):